 The difference now is the Mercer team is building the hoshin kanri thinking and practice that counters such challenges.
 “We’re already talking, for example, about when we sit down in the fourth quarter for our 2022 hoshin, about the lessons learned and how we can’t wait to get in that room and really take what we’ve done this year on our current hoshin and come away with a really well-done hoshin that is very lean.”

-Make 2022 the year that you FINALLY succeed at executing your strategy.
-Join the Hoshin Kanri Remotely workshop, September 24, and learn a proven way to create and achieve your company’s annual objectives.
+Make this the year that you FINALLY succeed at executing your strategy.
+Join the Hoshin Kanri Remotely workshop, and learn a proven way to create and achieve your company’s annual objectives.
 Learn more and register.

 Meet Senior Lean Coach Mark Reich, who stands ready to design an education and coaching program to help you adopt hoshin kanri and A3 problem-solving at your organization.
 In the tradition of LEI’s custom coaching approach, he’ll create a learning experience that will help you learn as you address a real and meaningful business objective.
 Schedule time today to talk with a lean coach.